 Alignment and Goal Progress

-In order for goals to contribute to the progress of the goal with which it is aligned, two things must be set:
+If you want a goal to contribute to the progress of the goal to which it is aligned, two things must be set:

 - The goals must be aligned.